How Tariffs Influence Consumer Behavior and Market Trends

 The After-effects on Market Trends

 While tariffs have a direct bearing on consumers, they also influence market trends.
-As industry adjusts to changes in cost, supply chain and demand, new patterns emerge.
+As the industry adjusts to changes in cost, supply chain and demand, new patterns emerge.

 Encouraging Domestic Production